Global19-atlassian-net/iODKbook2/AlgLin/source/p_unitarne_operatory_hermit_i_unit.rst

 :math:`\;`

-**Własności operacji sprzężenia hermitowskiego.** :math:`\\`
+**Properties of Hermitian conjugation.** :math:`\\`

-1. Sprzężenie sumy operatorów równa się sumie ich sprzężeń :
+1. Hermitian conjugation of sum of two operators is equal to sum of their Hermitian conjugations:

    .. math::

       (F+G)^+\,=\;F^++\:G^+\,,\qquad F,\,G\,\in\,\text{End}(V)\,.

-2. Pomnożenie operatora przez liczbę zespoloną :math:`\ \alpha\ ` mnoży jego sprzężenie przez :math:`\ \alpha^*:`
+2. Multiplication of an operator by a complex number :math:`\ \alpha\ ` multiplies its Hermitian conjugation by :math:`\ \alpha^*:`

    .. math::

       (\alpha\,F)^+\ =\ \;\alpha^*\,F^+\,,\qquad\alpha\in C,\ \ F\in\text{End}(V)\,.

-3. Sprzężenie iloczynu (tj. złożenia) operatorów równa się iloczynowi sprzężeń :math:`\\` z odwróceniem kolejności czynników :
+3. Hermitian conjugate of product (i.e., composition) of operators is equal to product of Hermitian conjugations with reverse order of the factors:

    .. math::

       (F\,G)^+\ =\ \;G^+\,F^+\,,\qquad F,\,G\,\in\,\text{End}(V)\,.

-4. Dwukrotne sprzężenie przywraca wyjściowy operator :
+4. Double Hermitian conjugation returns the initial operator :

    .. math::

       (F^+)^+\,=\ F\,,\qquad F\in\text{End}(V)\,.

-**Dowody własności** opierają się na Lemacie 1. poprzedzającym tę sekcję. :math:`\\`
+**Proof of the properties** bases on Lemma 1. preceding this section. :math:`\\`

-1. Wykorzystując definicję sumy dwóch operatorów liniowych otrzymujemy równości:
+1. Definition of a sum of two linear operators implies the equalities:

    .. math::